isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 model statistics change.

 Overall, that seems pretty useful!
 Of course, BigQuery ML is in beta, and our experiance with Google products: expect things to change!
 Have you found any good tricks?
-If you have, let us know on email or twitter (@isb-cgc)!
+If you have, please share them via email or on twitter (@isb-cgc)!